qmetzie/solidus_indonesia/README.md

 SolidusIndonesia
 ================

-Limit the app only for Indonesia
-Add Province and City
-Customize address views
+Limit the app only for Indonesia, Add Province and City, and Customize address views

 Installation
 ------------